muhammedb8826/weather-api/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and Youtube for their help
+- I would like to thank Microverse and Youtube for their help
+- I would like to thank  [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>